IlliaLop1110/csad2125ki409lopukhovychilliaoleksandrovych14/README.md

 # Viewing the Doxygen Documentation:

 To access the generated documentation, open the **index.html** file located in the **html** directory within the **docs** folder in your web browser.

+# Viewing the test report:

+To access the generated documentation, open the **/python/reports/results.xml**

 # Version
 v1.0